Seplaa YLCI Achievements

-The SEPLAA Young Leaders’ Club (SYLC) was set up as the first International forum run by children for children in Pakistan in 2012 by Amal Malik (9) and Dina Malik (7).
-It has to date made a number of notable achievements in:
+The SEPLAA Young Leaders’ Club (SYLC) was founded in 2012 as the first International forum run by children for children in Pakistan by Amal Farooq Malik (9) and Dina Farooq Malik (7).

 Jasmin Irisha Jim Ilham from Power Shift Malaysia writes about the participation of the SEPLAA YLC Co Founders at the 5th Asia Pacific Climate Change Adaptation Forum held earlier in Colombo: